sillysam100/oemer/README.md

 There are two UNet models being used: one serves to separate stafflines and all other symbols, and the other to separate more detailed symbol types (see [Technical Details](#technical-details) below).
 Training script is under `oemer/train.py`.

 The two models use different datasets for training: [CvcMuscima-Distortions](http://www.cvc.uab.es/cvcmuscima/index_database.html) for training the first model, and [DeepScores-extended](https://tuggeluk.github.io/downloads/) for the second model.
-Both leverages different kinds of image augmentations to enhance the robustness while training (see [here](https://github.com/BreezeWhite/oemer/blob/main/oemer/train.py#L50-L108)).
+Both leverage different kinds of image augmentations to enhance the robustness while training (see [here](https://github.com/BreezeWhite/oemer/blob/main/oemer/train.py#L50-L108)).

 To identify more specific symbols, SVM models are used.
-The data used are extracted from DeepScores.
+The data used to train SVM models are extracted from DeepScores.
 There are three different SVM models that are being used to classify symbols.
 More details can be referred to [oemer/classifier.py](https://github.com/BreezeWhite/oemer/blob/main/oemer/classifier.py).

 ## Technical Details

 This section describes the detail techniques for solving the OMR problem.
 The overall flow can also be found in [oemer/ete.py](https://github.com/meteo-team/oemer/blob/main/oemer/ete.py), which is also the entrypoint for `oemer` command.

-Disclaimer: All descriptions below are simplfied compare to the actual implementation.
+Notice that all descriptions below are simplfied compare to the actual implementations.
 Only core concepts are covered.

 ### Model Prediction
 Oemer first predicts different informations with two image semantic segmentation models: one for